 At Tictail, our Instagram serves as a gateway for our followers to explore our community of emerging brands and learn more about their stories and products.
-Images are carefully chosen by our editorial and social team through exploring both Instagram and the marketplace.
-To increase the likelihood of getting featured:
+Images are carefully chosen by our editorial and social team through exploring Instagram and the marketplace, as well as brand submissions.

 - Make sure you’re selling an original product that falls under one of our main verticals: Fashion, Art, or Home Decor.